iWeltAG/pinia-cached-store/README.md

 - **maxAge** — This is the maximum age a cache entry may have before it is considered stale and needs to be refetched.
 Provide this as a number, in milliseconds (the default is 86400000, or a day).
+- **checkValidity** — In addition to `maxAge`, this option can be used to modify how existing cache entries get loaded.
+It is set to a function that receives the (old) data and returns either `true` or `false`, depending on whether it should be loaded or discarded and refetched.
 - **storage** — Use this option to use a different [Storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage) object to save the cache.
 By default, the Browser's local storage is used.